imomaliev/blog/adrs/0012-dates-in-front-matter.md

 ---
-title: "Dates in Frontmatter"
+title: "Dates in Front Matter"
 number: "0012"
 status: "accepted"
 date: 2025-10-27T20:45:21Z
 ---

-# ADR 0012: Dates in Frontmatter
+# ADR 0012: Dates in Front Matter

 <!-- These documents have names that are short noun phrases. -->